kolypto/campbell-biology/wonderful-ru.md

 # Vacuoles
 Why do plants wither when you do not water them?

 Plant cells have a **central vacuole**: a large bubble, surrounded by a membrane, that contains cell sap.
-This is cell's main repository of water, and also inorganic ions.
+This is the cell's main repository of water and inorganic ions.

-Plants can't walk, so when it rains, it has to store as much water as it can.
-The plant absorbs water, and exsessive water is stored inside this central vacuole.
+Plants can't walk, so when it rains, they have to store as much water as they can.
+A plant absorbs water, and excessive water is stored inside this central vacuole.
 It becomes bigger as more water is absorbed, and can become really huge: up to the point where the rest of the cell occupies only a thin layer between the central vacuole and the plasma membrane.

 When there's no more rain, the plant still needs water, and it's taken from the central vacuole, which starts to shrink.
-When there's little water left, the vacuole becomes smaller and smaller, and you can see that a plant withers: because all of its cells have shriveled.
+As the water is used up, the vacuole becomes smaller and smaller, and you can see that a plant withers: because all of its cells have shriveled.

 ![](chapters/img/06/central-vacuole.png)